anuj-mehra/spark-stream-push-data-to-elastic/README.md

 2. Match Query

 ###Term Query --> Returns documents that contain an exact term in a provided field.

+Term level queries are used to query structured data, which would usually be the exact values.

 You can use the term query to find documents based on a precise value such as a price, a product ID, or a username.

 The term is a perfect match, that is, an exact query.
 The search term will not be segmented before the search,